-Participants voted on plan goal priorities at the second open house a public hearing and adopted the plan in accordance with the West Virginia Planning Enabling Act.
+Participants voted on plan goal priorities at the second open house

 5. Preparing the Plan.
 Upon agreement on the direction of the plan, the consulting team developed a draft plan which was reviewed by the Advisory Committee and general public.